bigjiongeagle/Efficient-Embedded-Systems-Design-Education-Kit/README.md

 * Lab manual with solutions for faculty.
 Labs are based on low-cost yet powerful Arm-based hardware platforms donated by partners (subject to availability).
 * **Prerequisites:** Basics of C and assembly programming.

+## Tools Used

+The lab exercises in this course have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+**NUCLEO-F401RE**

+Hardware:
+- STM32 Nucleo-F401RE board
+- Logic Analyzer or Oscilloscope
+- LCD module
+- Coin cell
+- Potentiometer
+- 5-way switch

+Software:
+- Keil µVision5 MDK IDE Version 5.25.2.0
+- Arduino IDE Version 1.8.7

+**NUCLEO-L552ZE-Q**

+Hardware:
+- STM32 Nucleo-L552ZE-Q board
+- Logic Analyzer or Oscilloscope
+- 5-way switch
+- LCD module
+- Coin cell
+- Potentiometer

+Software:
+- Keil µVision5 MDK IDE Version 5.25.2.0
+- Arduino IDE Version 1.8.7
+- STM32 CubeMX
+- STM Programmer

 ## Course Aim
 To produce students who can design and efficiently program Arm-based embedded systems.